capcodigital/interview-questions/iOS.md

   <a href="https://github.com/capcodigital/repo_name">
     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

 <h3 align="center"> iOS Interview Questions </h3>

-As described in the Digital Engineering recruitment process [main page](https://github.com/capcodigital/interview-questions/blob/main/README.md#interview-questions), the technical interviews involve in assesing candidates against a number of technical questions which we have decided to open-source.
+As described in the Digital Engineering recruitment process [main page](https://github.com/capcodigital/interview-questions/blob/main/README.md#interview-questions), the technical interviews involve in assessing candidates against a number of technical questions which we have decided to open-source.

 Please keep in mind that this document is in a continuous state of revision, with new questions being added, and old ones updated or removed.

 ## Questions

 Below are the main areas Mobile (iOS) team will focus our assessment of candidates on:

-<kbd>Assessment is done as per the technology/skill set applied for </kbd>

-<kbd>Knowledge, skill level is expected based on the Job level</kbd>
+> **Assessment is done as per the technology/skill set applied for.
+Knowledge, skill level is expected based on the Job level**

 * Security
   * Security breaches